acpascal/wildonthefarm/content/pages/blog/index.md

   title:
     textAlign: center
 seo:
-  metaTitle: Blog - Demo site
+  metaTitle: Wild On The Farm - Blog
   metaDescription: >-
     This is the blog of the demo site where we post about technology, product, and design.